DaniTRDev/EzPacker/EzIRBuilder/Syntax.md

 - ``.i16``: 16-bits integer.
 - ``.i32``: 32-bits integer.
 - ``.i64``: 64-bits integer.
 - ``.ptr``: Represents a pointer.
-It will also need information about the underlying type, e.g: ``.ptr .i8``.
+It only indicates that memory is going to be used, e.g: ``.ptr .i8``.
 A type can only contain a single .ptr declaration.
 If pointers to pointers are needed, first pointer should be accessed to get the second one and access it.